• Skip to main content

 2. Self Monitoring Blood Glucose (or SMBG)

-What it is: Your daily home testing is more like walking through the forest, examining all the trees and wildlife and day to day variation.
-This value is continually changing based on what you eat, when you exercise, how well you’ve slept, whether you’re stressed, etc.
+What it is: Your daily home testing can have day to day variation.
+Blood sugar fluctuations are normal because this value is continually changing based on what you eat, when you exercise, how well you’ve sleep, whether you’re stressed, etc – lots of things can influence a self-monitored test.

 Pinterest